-- GPS or a good local cell service is necessary for navigating.
+- GPS or good local cell service is necessary for navigating.

 Where to Stay in the Dolomites

-From Cortina d’Ampezzo and Ortisei most sights/hikes were only 45 minutes away, so these two towns were the perfect base to come back to each night.
+From Cortina d’Ampezzo and Ortisei, most sights/hikes were only 45 minutes away, so these two towns were the perfect base to return to each night.